-It was tenacity of the flowers to grow in that harsh rugged environment that impresses you the most.
-Though we keep hearing of valley of flowers in Uttarakhand but here on way to Rohtang pass, we could see sheets of floral beds all over the hills.
+It was the tenacity of the flowers to grow in that harsh rugged environment that impresses you the most.
+Though we keep hearing of the valley of flowers in Uttarakhand, here on the way to Rohtang pass, we could see sheets of floral beds all over the hills.
 What is interesting is that most slopes have flowers of one color.
-So, you have one purple slope, another blue, another bright pink and many yellows.
+So, you have one purple slope, another blue, another bright pink, and many yellows.

 As soon as we saw a Bhutta (corn) guy, we stopped.
 Not just to eat something piping hot but also to soak in the view from a vantage point.
 It was a surreal moment – to see the Himalayas all around you.
 This is when I realized what they mean by a mountain pass.

 Soon we were on the popular Manali-Rohtang Road.
 We passed by a few patches where we were driving next to an ice wall.
 However, the landscape around us started getting greener.
 The hill now wore a green blanket over them, sometimes with patches of pure white snow.
 We smiled when we saw our car running on a proper road after many days.